-You will need at least a C grade (or equivalent) in GCSE Mathematics and English (Language) for secondary training.
+You will need at least a Grade 4 (grade C or equivalent) in GCSE Mathematics and English (Language) for secondary training.
 You will also need at least a C grade (or equivalent) in GCSE Science for Primary Training.

-Equivalency testing is available if you do not hold these qualifications, but please contact us before applying if this applies to you.
+Equivalency testing is available if you do not hold these qualifications.
+Further details on this and how to gain equivalency can be found here:

 If your degree is in a subject not related to the one that you wish to teach, Subject Knowledge Enhancement courses are an excellent opportunity to support you into teaching.
 Visit our Subject Knowledge page for more information about SKE courses.